Why Your Nomination Lodgement Date Sets the Salary Threshold

 • Compare the threshold against the Annual Market Salary Rate for the role and use the higher figure.

-• Confirm the nominated occupation sits on the correct occupation list, classified by its ANZSCO code, for the pathway you are using.
+• Confirm the nominated occupation sits on the correct occupation list, classified by its ANZSCO code, and that a significant majority of the actual tasks match that occupation.

 • Decide whether lodging before or after a 1 July change serves the nomination best, and lodge deliberately rather than by accident.